Updated December 29, 2022

 Animation Academy (Daily, 12:30-1:00 PM at America Gardens Theatre)

 Another writer favorite!
 Join a Disney Animation artist for a hands-on drawing lesson.
 By the end of the step-by-step class, you’ll walk away with a Disney character sketch of your very own.

-Well, we hope that you enjoy the Taste of Epcot International Festival of the Arts as much as we do!
-Even during the Covid-19 pandemic, this inspired festival is filled with things to do, whether you’re an art enthusiast or a family on their first quarantine vacation.
+Well, we hope that you enjoy the International Festival of the Arts as much as we do!
+This inspired festival is filled with things to do, whether you’re an art enthusiast or a family on their first Disney vacation.
 And besides, if there was ever a time we needed a bit more color in our lives, it’s certainly now.